zsiki/GeoEasy/doc/step_by_step.rst

 You can calculate orientations for all station in a single step, select **Calculat/Orientations** from the menu of any window.
 Results are written to the *Calculation results* window.
 If the difference from the mean is too large a warning is displayed.
-Three other stations are also oriented.
+The three other unoriented stations are also oriented.

 ::